EXCLUSIVE-Abu Dhabi wealth fund in talks with KKR over Italian grid deal - sources

 KKR now wants to sell up to 30% of the unit that will hold that stake to Infinity Investments, a subsidiary of the Abu Dhabi Investment Authority (ADIA), as it looks for co-investors in the Italian deal, the sources said, asking not to be named.

-Abu Dhabi would then hold up to 11% of TIM's last-mile grid, provided the government authorised the deal.
+Abu Dhabi would then hold up to 11% of TIM's last-mile grid, provided the government authorised the deal, which is potentially worth 500 million-600 million euros ($600 million-$720 million).

 "ADIA would be an indirect and passive investor," one of the sources said.